 I’m still waiting for the day I meet a successful writer who never revises.
 Honestly, I’ll be surprised if I ever do.
 The reality is this: the finished books that amaze us or that leave us sobbing as we turn the last page are the result of many, many, many revisions.
 But for a lot of aspiring authors, revision is a mystery.
 They know their story could use more work, but they don’t know where to begin.
 Or how.

-With more than a dozen years of experience in the world of children’s books—as a librarian, a book reviewer, a graduate of an MFA program, and the author of three published novels—I know when something isn’t working in a project.
+With more than a dozen years of experience in the world of children’s books—as a librarian, a book reviewer, a graduate of an MFA program, and the author of four published novels—I know when something isn’t working in a project.
 But I also know when something is.
 And how to help a writer toward the best version of their story by raising questions that will deepen their understanding of their characters, by pointing them toward craft books for further study, by suggesting the right mentor texts for the problems they’re tackling, and so much more.

 My critiques are ideal for the writer looking to take their manuscript to the next level, the writer who is eager to revise yet yearning for a sense of direction.
 I will critique both middle grade and young adult (contemporary, historical, or similar—no hard sci-fi or fantasy, please), though my specialty is realistic middle grade fiction.